uQr/cordova-docs/tutorial-gulp/README.md

 });
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You then can start up the watcher by simply typing the following from the
+You then can start up the watcher by simply typing the following from the command line if you have installed Gulp globally (npm install -g gulp):
-command line:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 gulp watch